by admin | August 1, 2024

 2. Learn the basics of technical analysis and fundamental analysis

-Learn the basics of technical analysis and fundamental analysis, which are methods of evaluating the performance and value of stocks based on charts, trends, indicators, financial statements, etc. Technical analysis focuses on the price movements and patterns of stocks, while fundamental analysis focuses on the underlying business and financial aspects of stocks.
-Both these analyses have their pros and cons.
-Use these tools in combination with other factors.
-This will ensure that you achieve the expected returns.
+Learn the basics of technical analysis and fundamental analysis, which are methods of evaluating the performance and value of stocks based on charts, trends, indicators, financial statements, etc. Technical analysis looks at how stock prices move and the patterns they form, using things like charts and indicators.
+Fundamental analysis, on the other hand, digs into the business and financial side of stocks. both method has its good and bad points.
+It’s smart to use both, along with other factors, to make sure you get the returns you’re hoping for.

 3. learn what stop loss is and how to apply it.